March Madness: NCAA Tournaments canceled due to coronavirus

 ”This decision is based on the evolving COVID-19 public health threat, our ability to ensure the events do not contribute to the spread of the pandemic and the impracticality of hosting such events at any time during the academic year given the ongoing decisions by other entities,” the NCAA said in statement.

-The NCAA canceled all of its spring championships in every sport, which include hockey, baseball and lacrosse.
+The NCAA canceled championships in every spring sport, which include hockey, baseball and lacrosse.

+The stunning end to the basketball season came about four hours after a frantic morning when conference tournaments around the country came to a sudden halt.
+Moments away from tipoff at some arenas, and minutes apart, each Power Five conference canceled its remaining games.

+At Madison Square Garden in New York, the Big East game between Creighton and St. John’s did start, but at halftime the conference called off that game and all the rest.
+Turns out that was the last Division I basketball to be played this season.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the virus.